AnthonyLupica/CuckooHash/README.md

     -    Your program may not use anything from the Standard Template Library for your data structure;
     -    Your program should run tests against ONE other experimenters;
     -    Make sure your program can pass the test cases before submitting the code.

-What code do I submit?
-You will need to submit another experimenter’s code with yours, and it must produce the outcomes found in your report.

-Submission Instructions – for programming solutions

-On Brightspace, go to the matching folder for the Project ??, where ?? is the project name of the project that is assigned (eg., Project Treeeeps for the second project), and submit the appropriate documents, which includes any code (cpp) and header files (hpp), and the project analysis (doc, docx) that is at least 10 pages.
-So, your program code and the report (document) is all you will submit.